MrMidnight7331/Schweitzer-Tournament-System/README.md

 # Schweitzer-Tournament-System

 Schweitzer Tournament System becuase Ann-Sophie wanted it.
 I got a cup of Coffee in return so nice work!

 PS.
 Ignore all the bugs.
-First rule of programming: It works so we shall not touch it :)
+First rule of programming: It works so we shall not touch it again:)

 # Installation